jhajek/Linux-text-book-part-1/README.md

 __Kindle .mobi__

 To generate .mobi files for use on Kindle devices or apps, you need to install Kindlegen from [here](http://www.amazon.com/gp/feature.html?docId=1000765211)

+__Reading PDF and ePUB__

+You can use any PDF reader, Adobe or the Microsfot Reader built into Windows 8 and 10.

+Or you can use the [FireFox ePub Reader plugin](https://addons.mozilla.org/en-US/firefox/addon/epubreader/ "Plugin to read ePub in FireFox") that lets you read directly from the browser.

+ePub and PDF can alsop be read via the Barns and Noble Nook app.
+It is available for all platforms, [iOS, Androis, and Windows](http://www.nook.com/nookapp/#appChoices "Nook app").
+I use it and can recommend it on any platform.

+the iBooks app on iOS works as well for viewing ePubs and PDFs.